-The International Court of Justice (ICJ) has become almost unanimous in locating that the moves by way of the British government have been in breach of the Islanders’ proper to self-dedication below global law.
+The International Court of Justice (ICJ) has become almost unanimous in locating that the moves by way of the British government have been in breach of the Islanders’ proper self-dedication below global law.
 Delivering the judgment, the president of the courtroom, Abdulqawi Ahmed Yusuf, stated the detachment of the Chagos archipelago had now not been primarily based on a “loose and proper expression of the human beings concerned.”
-The endured British administration of the islands is consequently “a wrongful act,” and the United Kingdom has a responsibility to go back manage of the Islands to Mauritius “as unexpectedly as feasible.”
+The endured British administration of the islands is consequently “a wrongful act,” the United Kingdom has a responsibility to go back to manage the Islands to Mauritius “as unexpectedly as feasible.”

 Also study: With ICJ Opinion on Chagos, Has the Sun Finally Set on the British Empire?